Coconut Pandan Jelly (Thạch Rau Câu Lá Dứa)

 1. Assemble the first layer.
 In a glass container or your silicone mold of choice, carefully spoon 1/3 of the pandan mixture (about ~170 ml) into the mold.

 1. Assemble the second layer.
 Wait until it is just set at room temperature.
 To check, gently tap your finger on the surface, it should be tacky but doesn’t come off to stick to your finger.
 Don’t let it set completely or the next layer will not cling to it.
-Then add 1/3 of the coconut mixture (about 170 ml) on top and wait until set. (tip: let the hot coconut mixture hit a spoon before hitting the pandan layer to temper the heat) Continue altering the layers until you run out of jelly.
+Then add 1/3 of the coconut mixture (about 170 ml) on top and wait until set.
+(Pro Tip: let the hot coconut mixture hit the backside of a spoon before hitting the pandan layer to temper the heat) Continue altering the layers until you run out of jelly.
 If the mixtures begin to solidify in the pan, simply reheat the mixture to liquefy.

 1. Refrigerate and serve.
 Cover and refrigerate for at least 2-4 hours before gently running a knife around the edges, flipping the mold upside down, and slicing it into bite-sized pieces.
 Enjoy!